Transformers · OrevateAI

 Can a grantor be a minor?

-Generally, a minor cannot act as a grantor because they lack the legal capacity to enter into binding contracts.
-Property owned by a minor must usually be transferred by a legal guardian or through a court-appointed representative.
+Generally, a minor cannot legally act as a grantor because they lack the legal capacity to enter into binding contracts.
+A parent or legal guardian may act on behalf of a minor in certain situations, but the minor themselves cannot typically execute a deed or transfer property.

 Final Thoughts on Grantor vs Grantee